Affiliation Networks Reviewed

 Excellent tracking, reporting and regular monthly payments.

-This is not a referral program but a recommendation.
+This is not a referral program but a recommendation from a 20+ year partner.

 CommissionJunction

-A huge unwiedly admin interface that is slow and buggy.
-It’s never really worked for us mostly due to USA based advertisers’.
+A huge unwieldy admin interface that is slow and buggy.
+CJ never really worked for us (US advertisers) but if you’re in the US.. why not.

 Advertiser Scrutiny

-Every advertiser (sometimes called a merchant) needs to be scrutinised to see if it’s a good fit with your network.
-Visit the advertisers’ website, take a look around, verify claims, delivery and T&C. Remember, you are referring the advertiser to your customers.
-Newer, inexperienced advertisers’ launch programs that may not last, meaning the affiliates work and time has been in vain.
-Do not rely on the network = due-diligence!
+Every network and advertiser (brand/merchant) needs to be scrutinized.
+Is it a good fit for your website?
+Visit the advertisers’ website, take a look around, and verify claims (TrustPilot), delivery and T&C. Remember, you are referring the advertiser to your readers’/customers.
+Newer, inexperienced advertisers launch programs that may not last, meaning the affiliates’ work and time has been in vain.
+Do not rely on the network = due diligence!

-Monitor sales for approval.
-We’ve seen sales not approved or voided, which can happen but, it should be a low percentage.
-Advertisers’ that generate lots of click throughs but not sales is suspicious at best.
-Beware of advertisers’ that urge customers to call (telephone) as sales may not recorded as affiliate sales.
+Monitor sales for approval and subsequently payment.
+We’ve seen sales rejected/voided with no explanation.
+Frustrating at best, it can happen but, it should be a low percentage.
+Advertisers’ that generate lots of click-throughs but not sales are suspicious at best.
+Beware of advertisers that urge customers to call (telephone) as sales may not recorded as affiliate sales (no commission).

-There is little point aligning with a international affiliate advertiser if your traffic is Australian.
-The referrals and traffic won’t realise any sales.
+There is little point aligning with an international advertiser if your traffic is from another country.
+The referrals and traffic won’t realize any sales.

 Many years ago, a very successful campaign in the UK which generated thousands of pounds in sales, never realised one penny of the £4,249.25 commission owed.